iifl-logo

 The Need for an IPO Withdrawal Facility

-The IPO withdrawal facility allows investors, especially retailers, to cancel their bids if their view changes on the IPO valuation during this period.
-They can use the amount to apply for another upcoming IPO
+• The facility lets investors, especially retailers, cancel their bids if their view on the IPO valuation changes.

 Rules for IPO Application Withdrawal

-Rationale Behind No Cancellation for HNIs
+Rationale Behind No Cancellation of IPO Application for HNIs

 While HNIs cannot withdraw or cancel their IPO bid, they have the option to modify the application to increase the bid quantity or price.
 However, HNIs cannot reduce the bid amount below the original application.

-For example, if an HNI has applied for ₹5 lakh costs of shares in an IPO, they can modify and increase the application to, say, ₹10 lakh but cannot reduce the bid to, say, ₹2 lakh.
+For example, if an HNI has applied for ₹5 lakh costs of shares in an IPO, they can modify and increase the application to, say, ₹10 lakh, but cannot reduce the bid to, say, ₹2 lakh.
 Only upward modification in quantity/price is permitted.

 This allows HNIs some flexibility to revise their bids while also ensuring firm and stable bids.

 Retail investors can cancel their IPO bids anytime while the issue is still open for bidding under applicable rules.
+There are a few reasons for this:

 1. Retail bid amounts are much smaller compared to HNIs.
 Hence, cancellation only significantly impacts overall subscription demand.